merrafelice/merrafelice.github.io/index.md

 *Welcome!* I am Felice Antonio Merra an Applied Scientist II at Amazon.com working on Information Retrieval and Netural Language Processing.

-I got my Ph.D. on Security and Adversarial Machine Learning on Recommender Systems at Department of Electrical Engineering and Information Technology, Polytechnic University of Bari [@PolibaOfficial](https://twitter.com/PolibaOfficial) supervised by Prof. Tommaso Di Noia.
+I graduated as Ph.D. cum laude defending a Ph.D.
+Thesis on Adversarial Machine Learning in Recommender Systems at Department of Electrical Engineering and Information Technology, Polytechnic University of Bari [@PolibaOfficial](https://twitter.com/PolibaOfficial) supervised by Prof. Tommaso Di Noia.

 I did a Summer Internship as Applied Scientist at Amazon.com in the Amazon Search and Personalization Team, and a research Visiting at Knowledge Media Institute under the supervision of Prof. Enrico Motta.